abdullah-5j/Cyber-Writeups/README.md

 # Cyber-Writeups

-This repository is a collection of my cybersecurity writeups and documentation covering my work across multiple platforms and formats.
-It includes challenge and machine writeups from TryHackMe, Hack The Box , and Pwn College, along with supporting screenshots for each.
-It also serves as a running archive of CTF competition writeups.
-Everything here reflects hands-on practice in areas like binary exploitation, reverse engineering, web application security, and forensics — documented as I learn and progress.
+This repository is a collection of my cybersecurity writeups and documentation.
+It brings together my work across a range of platforms, challenges, and formats, capturing how I approach and solve problems along the way.
+Each entry reflects hands-on practice and continuous learning, documented as I explore new topics and sharpen my skills over time.